top of page

 Legal Basics

-Before looking at your state's specific custody laws, it helps to understand the universal principles that guide family courts across the United States.
-These concepts form the foundation of custody decisions, co-parent responsibilities, and parenting plan development.
+Before looking at state-specific custody laws, it may help to understand some core legal principles that family courts use across the United States.
+These concepts shape how custody decisions are framed and how parental responsibilities are defined.

 Paternity and Parentage